kkinnear/zprint/doc/using/files.md

 ### Startup speed

 Casual testing indicates that, on a mid 2012 MacBook Air, zprint-clj 0.8.0 starts up in about 222ms, while zprintm-0.5.4 starts up in about 20ms (after you have used it once).

+These days, the landscape
+possibilities are more complex, and even if you don't want the pre-compiled binaries, using zprint with babashka starts up very quickly.

 ### Proccessing Speed